Khorshid Karevan

-Khorshid Karevan (خورشید کاروان) is an Iranian play written by Mahdi Motevasseli from Fadak Cultural Institute started in 1990, played on scene for 29 consecutive years in Iran.
+Khorshid Karevan (خورشید کاروان) is an Iranian play written by Mahdi Motevasseli from the Fadak Cultural Institute started in 1990, played on scene for 29 consecutive years in Iran.
 The play has also been on scene in countries other than Iran including UK, UAE and the Netherlands.
-The popular religious theater in 2015 attracted 23000 spectators attending the performance in Tehran in Milad tower.
+The popular religious theater in 2015 attracted 23,000 spectators attending the performance in Tehran in Milad tower.
 It has been estimated that more than a million spectators in total have seen the performance over the past 26 years.
 The theater goes on scene in Muharram and Safar in memory of Ashura and its aftermath every year in Tehran and other cities in Iran.

 Hossein Mosafer Astaneh and Mahmoud Farhang has been the first and the second directors of the play respectively.

 Cast

 Anoushirvan Arjmand has been playing the role of the Christian Monk for 22 years until he died in 2014.
 Jalil Farjad replaced him in 2015.
 Keramat Roodsaz, Asadollah Babaii, Farhad BEsharati and Mahdi Amini are among the players for the last performance.